 Participation in MLA will provide you with opportunities to develop your advocacy skills and learn how to identify and access key city, state, and federal government stakeholders.
 Students will also participate in service projects that address issues important to CUNY.
 MLA is ideal for students who are interested in community service, having an impact on public policy or wish to participate in the political process.

-During the 2013-2014 academic year, MLA students participated in the following activities:
+During recent academic years, MLA students have participated in the following activities:

 - Legislative hearings